-Application for a certificate of lawfulness for a house (established use – four year rule)
+Certificate of lawfulness granted for a house (four-year rule)

 Address: